-With an MBA and PhD, Donna has a 20-year history in corporate environments, serving as a business unit head or advisor on strategic planning.
-In her career, Donna has held executive positions at both The Dannon Company and Yoplait.
-She has extensive familiarity in designing and implementing expansion plans as well as change management strategies for business units of international corporate leaders.
+Dr. Donna Hartley has a 20-year history in corporate environments, serving as a business unit head or advisor on strategic planning.
+She has held executive positions at both The Dannon Company and Yoplait, and has extensive familiarity in designing and implementing expansion plans as well as change management strategies for business units of international corporate leaders.

 Mary Marshall is the CEO of Marshall Advisors, an executive advisory agency that works with CEOs and their executive teams to help achieve their goals more quickly and efficiently.
-She started her career running a family-owned business and has helped many small companies expand, grow, and be successful ever since.
-Ms. Marshall has extensive experience as a coach and consultant to numerous executives throughout her career.
+She started her career running a family-owned business and has since helped many small companies expand, grow, and reach their goals.
+Mary has extensive experience as a coach and consultant to numerous executives throughout her career.

 Wood Parker is the former CEO of TASC, a spin-off from Northrop Grumman.
-He also served in the U.S. Navy for 20 years where he commanded a Navy destroyer during the first Persian Gulf War.
-Mr. Parker participated in the White House Fellows Program and has remained active with the program.
+He served in the U.S. Navy for 20 years, where he commanded a Navy destroyer during the first Persian Gulf War.
+Wood participated in the White House Fellows Program and has remained active with the program.
 He has written extensively about change management, leadership, and transformation initiatives to achieve improved business results.

 Cynthia Egan is a former Executive Vice President of T.Rowe Price Investments.
 She has extensive experience in building and leading financial businesses through beginning stages, dramatic growth, and strategic repositioning.
-Ms. Egan has held senior operating positions with both Fidelity Investments and T. Rowe Price.
+Cynthia has held senior operating positions with both Fidelity Investments and T. Rowe Price.
 Throughout her career, she has also been an NPO chief executive, industry leader, and spokesperson.
-Ms. Egan is a director of Envestnet and serves on several volunteer boards.
+Cynthia is a director of Envestnet and serves on several volunteer boards.

 Tracy Fitzsimmons is the 16th President of Shenandoah University.
 She is the institution’s first female president since its founding in 1875 and one of the youngest university presidents in the Commonwealth of Virginia.
 With regional expertise in Latin America, Tracy has taught courses on development and disaster relief, world politics, global democratization, women, and Latin American politics.
 Her published research on democratization, civil society, and gender in new civilian police forces has taken her across the world.

-Sami Inkinen is a Finland born entrepreneur who co-found Trulia, an online real estate marketplace.
-He currently invests, mentors, and advises at startup accelerators Rock Health, Blueprint Health, 500 Startups and The Founder Institute.
-Mr. Inkinen holds an MBA from Stanford University and Masters in Science from the Physics department of Helsinki University of Technology.
-He is a 6-time Hawaii Ironman triathlon competitor and 2011 triathlon world champion in his age group.
+Sami Inkinen is a Finland-born entrepreneur who co-found Trulia, an online real estate marketplace.
+He currently invests, mentors, and advises at startup accelerators Rock Health, Blueprint Health, 500 Startups, and The Founder Institute.
+Sami holds an MBA from Stanford University and Masters in Science from the Physics department of Helsinki University of Technology.
+He is a six-time Hawaii Ironman triathlon competitor and 2011 triathlon world champion in his age group.

-At the beginning of The Global Good Fund Fellowship, each Fellow is paired with a professional Executive Coach (“EC”).
-As the Fellow’s real first line of contact, the Executive Coach helps to interpret & internalize their 360 Mirror Leadership Development Assessment results, and use that feedback as a key component of building his/her Leadership Development Plan (“LDP”).
-This process occurs over a series of seven conversations between January-May.
+Each program participant is paired with a professional Executive Coach, who helps to interpret and internalize their 360 Mirror Leadership Development Assessment results and use that feedback as a key component of building a Leadership Development Plan.

 Ronni Hendel-Giller is a certified coach with the NeuroLeadership Group and also a Barrett Values Center Consultant.
 She is a graduate of Hebrew University in Jerusalem and holds a Masters Degree in Instructional and Performance Technology from Boise State University.

 Kevin Lamb is the Senior Advisor for Organizational Effectiveness at Catholic Relief Services (CRS).
-He is an experienced planner, facilitator, project manager and executive coach.
-Kevin is passionate about helping individuals, teams and entire organizations to adapt and thrive by focusing on both performance and organizational health.
+He is an experienced planner, facilitator, project manager, and executive coach.
+Kevin is passionate about helping individuals, teams, and entire organizations adapt and thrive by focusing on both performance and organizational health.
 He also played a lead role in planning and establishing Carnegie Mellon’s Silicon Valley campus at the NASA Research Park in Mountain View, California.

 Cliff Kayser works in organizational development, executive coaching, and leadership training.
 He is VP and Partner of Polarity Partnerships LLC, where he serves as the Dean of the 2-year Mastery and Coaching Programs in Polarity Thinking.
-He holds an MA in Organizational Development and Human Resources Management from American University, a BA in History and Business from Lenoir-Rhyne University, and is a graduate of Georgetown University’s Executive Leadership Coaching Program.
+He holds an MA in Organizational Development and Human Resources Management from American University and a BA in History and Business from Lenoir-Rhyne University.
+He also is a graduate of Georgetown University’s Executive Leadership Coaching Program.

-Lizann Peyton is an experienced NGO consultant, specializing in strategic planning, leadership development, stakeholder engagement, and building the governance and staff capacity of small and medium-size organizations to ensure their sustainability.
-Lizann holds a Masters in Organization and Management from Antioch New England Graduate School and has consulted to the NGO sector since 1997.
+Lizann Peyton is an experienced nonprofit consultant, specializing in strategic planning, leadership development, stakeholder engagement, and building the governance and staff capacity of small- and medium-size organizations to ensure their sustainability.
+Lizann holds a Masters in Organization and Management from Antioch New England Graduate School and has consulted to the sector since 1997.
 She is a nationally certified Core Capacity Assessment facilitator.

-Russ Watts guides leaders to reach their potential by using mindfulness, ability to assess situations and behaviors objectively, compassion, humor and authentic support.
+Russ Watts guides leaders to reach their potential by leveraging mindfulness, the ability to assess situations and behaviors objectively, plus compassion, humor, and authentic support.
 In his training as an executive coach, he discovered the body as a powerful ally for learning and growth.
 Russ holds a Master’s Degree in Leadership and is a graduate of Georgetown University’s Executive Leadership Coach training.
 He holds an ACC level of certification from the International Coach Federation (ICF).